After getting hurt on the job, you should be entitled to medical coverage and other benefits.

 7. Filing Notice of Appeal if your claim is denied by your employer’s insurer.

-If your employer’s insurer or self-insurer denies your claim for workers’ compensation benefits, you have several levels of appeal that you can go through:
+If your employer’s insurer or self-insurer denies your claim for workers’ compensation benefits, you have several levels of appeal that you can go through with the assistance of an experienced insurance claim attorney:

 - Hearing before an SBWC Administrative Law Judge